Junior Apprenticeship Program

 Applications must be received in the HCSV office no later than 4:30 pm, Saturday, June 24th

-Please click here to download an application or contact Maegan Pollinger at (609) 898-2300 ext.
-11 or email@example.com.
+Please CLICK HERE to download an application or contact John Ryan at (609) 898-2300 ext.
+18 or firstname.lastname@example.org.
 Applicants must be 11-14 years old, and their families must be members of Historic Cold Spring Village.

 Along with a completed application, potential apprentices must provide the following:

 - Applicants must show that they have maintained a B average or higher during the preceding school year.